COVESA/dlt-viewer/scripts/windows/build.md

         - https://www.qt.io/blog/qt-and-cmake-the-past-the-present-and-the-future
         - https://www.qt.io/blog/2019/08/07/technical-vision-qt-6
         - https://doc.qt.io/qt-5/cmake-get-started.html
-- To encourage contribution to DLT Viewer and plugins, development environment is configured with CMake + VS Code.
+- To encourage contribution to DLT Viewer, development environment is configured with CMake + VS Code.
 Old QMake/QT Creator based workflow is preserved.
 - `cmake install` and `cpack` provide easy to maintain cross platform installation and packaging setup.
-- CMake project configuration still allows build and development of `dlt-viewer` and `dlt-viewer-plugins` separately, as before with QMake.
+- CMake project configuration still allows build and development of `dlt-viewer`, as before with QMake.
 - With Ninja parallel build, build time of the whole project is not a concern anymore.

 # Windows development environment setup